jjinux/python_tutorial_for_kids/README.md

-# High School Sim
+# Python Tutorial for Kids

-This is a Python tutorial for kids older than 10 built around a ridiculous simulation of high school.
+This is a Python tutorial for kids ages 10 and up.

 This is written for Python 3 or higher.